Ada-C7/recursion-tracing/README.md

 end
 ```

-- What is mystery6("goodnight moon")?
+- What is mystery6("goodnight moon")?"moon goodnight"
-- What is mystery6("Ada Developers Academy")?
+- What is mystery6("Ada Developers Academy")?"Developers Academy Ada"
-- What is mystery6("Hi, there!")?
+- What is mystery6("Hi, there!")?"there!
+Hi,"
 - _Added Fun: How could we make the reversal happen by letter, instead of by word (i.e. Make it so that mystery6("goodnight moon") returned "noom thgindoog")?_